Mirror symmetry for extended affine Weyl groups: Dubrovin--Zhang Frobenius manifolds

 Since the metric $\eta$ is flat, a Frobenius manifold carries a canonical affine equivalence class of charts given by flat frames for $\eta$.
-Spelling out the Frobenius manifold axioms in this chart amounts to the following properties:
+Spelling out the Frobenius manifold axioms in one such chart $(t_1, \dots, t_{\dim M})$ on some sufficiently small open $U \subset M$ amounts to the local existence of a holomorphic function $F$ (the \emph{prepotential}) with the following properties (we denote $\partial_i$ as a shorthand for $\frac{\partial}{\partial t_i}$):